kristofer11/kristofer11/README.md

 # Hi 👋, I'm Kris!
 ### I am a web/mobile developer in the Seattle, WA area.

-😄 I am looking for a web/app developement role.
+😄 I am passionate about writing user-focused code, especially if it supports education, healthy living, or faith-based non-profits.

-🔭 I'm currently in the midst of a 6 week internship working on an app using Flutter.
+🔭 I currently work at Portions Master where I am building the front-end of an innovative, AI-driven flutter application that is helping people meet their health goals.

-🌱 I have nearly completed Nucamp's backend, Python, SQL, DevOps bootcamp.
-I have already completed their full-stack program, but I wanted to learn another language and dive deeper into backend technology.
+🌱 While I currently work on a mobile app, I am also very interested in front-end web development, especially if I get to use ReactJS/NextJS.

-⚡ Extensive experience in building web and mobile UIs with a track record of delivering impactful solutions.
+⚡ I have extensive experience in building web and mobile UIs with a track record of prioritizing user experience.

-💻 One of my favorite projects, Wordie, is a Wordle clone built with Python that uses a web scraper to choose a word from hundreds of previously used words to make sure you never get the same word twice!
+💻 One of my favorite personal projects, Wordie, is a Wordle clone built with Python that uses a web scraper to choose a word from hundreds of previously used words to make sure you never get the same word twice!
 [Check it out here!](https://github.com/kristofer11/Wordie)

 ### 🌐 [Visit My Portfolio](https://krishvattum.com)